vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

-The described contract does not have transactions that directly depend on each other, thus delaying the transaction confirmation by pinning it in the mempool does not affect the final outcome of particular contract event, but can of course delay the completion of such event.
+The described contract does not have transactions that directly depend on each other, thus delaying the transaction confirmation by pinning it in the mempool does not affect the final outcome of a particular contract event, but can of course delay the completion of such event.
 This can affect other contracts that might depend on the outcomes of the described contract.

 Transaction pinning can be mitigated by "CPFP carve-out": https://bitcoinops.org/en/topics/cpfp-carve-out/